Lambros D. Callimahos: World War II

 He joined the United States Army in 1941, hoping his interest in cryptology could be put to service.

 He taught Italian and cryptanalysis at Fort Monmouth.
 He enrolled in a Japanese course and eventually served as a Signals Intelligence officer in New Delhi.

 Later career

 After World War II, he was assigned to the Army Security Agency as assistant to William F. Friedman.
 When the National Security Agency was formed, both men joined it.
 During the 1950s he developed the course CA-400, an expansion of Friedman's own intensive-study course.
 Graduates of the course became members of the Dundee Society.
 As part of this course he devised the Zendian Problem.
 He also revised some of Friedman's own work to produce the text Military Cryptanalytics.

-In 1955, he established the NSA Technical Journal and served as technical advisor for the rest of his career.
+According to the official NSA website, he helped establish the NSA Technical Journal in 1955 and served as technical advisor for the rest of his career.
+Callimahos also "played a crucial role in shaping cryptologic development at NSA."

 Health problems forced his retirement in 1976.